Amechi101/concepteur-market-app/Project Specifications.md

 - Commenting on Products
 - Notifications
 - Altering information on products
+- Having no Points or Influence Level Title

 **Access Granted for Non-members**:
 - Viewing and Browsing product information